DUNE/lesson-template/_episodes/00-Local-Setup-For-Local-Build.md

 ---

-## Instructions for local setup to build your lessons - very useful
+## Instructions for local setup to build your lessons

 > ## Carpentries instructions